 We will be doing a number of more detailed case studies so we might contact you for further information if you agree.

 Your responses will provide important information for our research.
 This is also an opportunity to put your project on the map!
 So please get involved.
-The Call will open on Mon 19 February and closes on 30 April 2018.
+The Call is open until 30 June 2018.